amw2024/amw2024.github.io/content/call.md

   image: ''
 ---

-We solicit submissions in the following areas of data management (and other related areas).
-Papers addressing foundational aspects are particularly welcome.
-However, we also encourage submitting papers (especially short papers; see submission instructions below) that illustrate applications of foundational results in real-world contexts.
+We solicit submissions in the following areas of data management.
+Submissions addressing foundational aspects and (short) papers illustrating applications of foundational results in real-world contexts are particularly welcome.

+### Topics

 * Approximate and probabilistic query answering
 * Data analytics